 View the detailed map of construction schedule and costs.

 View a map of city-led improvements as part of the South Veterans Parkway project.2012 Environmental Assessment

 This Environmental Assessment published in 2012 addresses design changes to the preferred alternative documented in 2003 and a revised project limits from I-29/County Road 106 Interchange to south of 26th Street.
 The report includes updated information about why the project is needed, options considered in earlier studies, and a summary of social, economic, and environmental impacts.2003 Environmental Assessment

 This initial Environmental Assessment published in 2003 includes detailed information about why the project is needed, options considered, and a summary of social, economic, and environmental impacts.

-We want to hear from you!
-Use the form below to submit your questions or input regarding the South Veterans Parkway project.
+Use the form below to submit your questions or comments to the project team.